revision-3/randomness/README.md

    gpg --verify file.asc file
    ```

-The public key used for signing releases is available in `pubkey.asc` in this repository.
+The public key is also available in `pubkey.asc` in this repository as a backup method.
+You can import it using:
+`gpg --import pubkey.asc` if needed.

+## Development

+For information about the development process, including commit guidelines, branch protection rules, and release procedures, please see [RELEASING.md](RELEASING.md).